d-oit/roo-code-memory-bank/test-sh/system-prompt-architect.md

-System Prompt (ask mode)
+System Prompt (architect mode)
-Follow the protocol in your .clinerules-ask
+Follow the protocol in your .clinerules-architect

 ====